 - Credit towards the cost of Global Entry or TSA Precheck

-- $100/year Saks 5th Avenue credits
+- Up to $100/year Saks 5th Avenue credits

-- $200/year airline fee credit
+- Up to $200/year in airline fee credits

 - No foreign transaction fees